 Chemistry alum gets a positive reaction to debut novel

-Headshot of Dr. Emily Seo
+Headshot of Emily Seo holding her book

-• PhD 2006
+Emily Seo, PhD 2006

 Dr. Emily Seo compares publishing her first book to earning a PhD degree—you start off with research, learn as much as you can, then keep moving forward until you hit a block and have to solve a puzzle.
 She’s been successful at both ventures, graduating from UBC Chemistry with her doctorate in 2006, and then having her debut novel The Science of Boys published last year.